treefrogframework/treefrog-framework/docs/user-guide/en/security/index.md

 ## Security

 Once you publish the website, you have to understand the threats it faces and set security measures.
 The application developer has to program carefully in order to avoid vulnerability on the web.
-You can find detailed articles on the internet, that’s why I’ll not go into too great detail here.
+You can find detailed articles on the internet, that’s why I’ll not go to deept into detail here.

-Since TreeFrog has an inbuilt security system, you can establish a safe website by using it properly.
+Since TreeFrog has an inbuilt security system, you can establish a safe website when using it properly.

 ## SQL Injection Prevention

 As you will know, SQL injection means that due to the problems of SQL sentence construction, the database can be attacked or misused.
-TreeFrog advises observance of the following SQL injection measures.
+TreeFrog advises observance of the following SQL injection measures:

 * Use ORM object => you can make safe SQL query sentences inside.
 * Use TSqlQuery place holder when constructing SQL sentences => the values are processed by escape automatically.